[ Printer Friendly Version ] [ Report Abuse ]

 “Someone said that Avery knocked James off his broom.
 Is that true?”

 “I’m going to go find him and destroy him.”
+Dom said, her hand flying to her back pocket to whip out her wand.

 “Oh, don’t worry.
 Charlotte already did.”
 Lily announced, her hands behind her back.
 She was proud of me, but I couldn’t focus on anything but getting to James.
 The world disappeared again, and I stared at the door, pacing back and forth.